This blog was originally published on August 5, 2019, and it is updated and republished on August 12, 2020.

 Avoid Blood Sugar Crashes with These Foods

-There are delicious and healthy foods that boost your energy.
-These ones are full of nutrients like vitamins, minerals, and antioxidants and won’t give you a blood sugar crash.
+There are many delicious and healthy foods that boost your energy.
+These invigorating foods are full of nutrients like vitamins, minerals, and antioxidants and won’t give you a blood sugar crash.
+For example:

 - Berries, including strawberries (for your heart, blood sugar, and anti-aging effects)